-The Bodysport TracCollar is an inflatable traction collar that’s equipped with two handheld pumps that work individually to inflate the right and left sides of the device.
+The Bodysport TracCollar is a traction collar that inflates and is equipped with two handheld pumps that work individually to inflate the right and left sides of the neck traction device.
 The wearer will use the pumps to control and regulate the amount of traction used in order to provide more effective and comfortable treatment.
-When both sides are inflated they work to create an upward pressure on the head, which in turn creates an upward pressure on the neck, relieving pressure caused by strained muscles, arthritis, pinched nerves and herniated discs.
+When both sides are inflated they work to create upward pressure on the head, which in turn creates upward pressure on the neck, relieving pressure caused by strained muscles, arthritis, pinched nerves, and herniated discs.

-The inflatable cervical collar has long had a questionable reputation as far as how effective it really is.
-Of course, this model is offered at a much more affordable price than what you’ll find with non-inflatable models, but can it give you the type of results you need?
+The inflatable cervical traction collar that inflates to gently stretch the neck has long has been debated as far as how effective it really is.
+Of course, this model is offered at a much more affordable price than what you’ll find with non-inflatable Body Sport models, but can it give you the type of results you need?

-The device is perfect for milder cases and can help to reduce pain that’s associated with neck strain, muscle spasms, and chronic headaches.
-This device also isn’t recommended for people who have preexisting TMJ issues.
+The neck traction device is perfect for milder cases and can help with pain relief from pain that’s associated with neck strain, muscle spasms, and chronic headaches.
+This Body Sport neck traction device also isn’t recommended for people who have preexisting TMJ issues.

-This model is equipped with a couple of handheld inflation pumps and is constructed from a plastic foam.
-The inflatable bladders are made from a natural rubber latex.
+This model is operated by two handheld inflation pumps and is constructed from plastic foam.
+The inflatable bladders contain natural rubber latex material with a 97% cotton and 3% lycra fabric casing for a comfortable and lightweight collar that allows customers’ shoulders and arms easy movement.
 This design fastens with both buckles and Velcro and is easy to apply and remove.

 The collar has a one-year manufacturer warranty and comes with a free carrying case.

 To use this neck traction device, place it on your neck, with the inflation pumps in the front and the opening in the back.
 The design of the TracCollar device intends to allow for as much freedom in the neck, shoulders, and arms as possible and effectively relieve pressure from the neck